-But, while this letter mentioned an investigation into the Kijani Fund, at the same time it said she'd be getting her money back.
-So, I don't think it fair to say Mrs M should have done anything further at that time.
-That's because I think following the June 2015 update it was reasonable for Mrs M to think she didn't need to do anything.
+Mr C doesn't appear to have taken much action following these letters.
+In the June 2015 letter Mr C was told of an investigation into the Kijani Fund, but he was told at the same time that he'd be getting his money back.
+And the letter from September 2015 then explained that all trading on the ePortfolio Solutions platform had been suspended.
+So, I don't think it fair to say Mr C could, or should, have done anything further at that time.
+That's because I think following the June 2015 update it was reasonable for Mr C to think he didn't need to do anything, and following the September 2015 update it was reasonable for him to conclude he couldn't do anything.

-I've also noted that in the complaint that was the subject of the published decision Westerby has confirmed in a letter dated 21 December 2015 that it summarised the situation with the Kijani fund to the complainant in that case, in October 2015, as "suspended, in liquidation.
+And I've also noted that in the complaint that was the subject of the published decision Westerby has confirmed in a letter dated 21 December 2015 that it summarised the situation with the Kijani fund to the complainant in that case, in October 2015, as "suspended, in liquidation.
 Likely to take a number of years.
 Unclear as to what will come back".

-So, in any event, I think there's insufficient evidence to show any redemption request made in relation to the Kijani fund after Westerby's July 2015 letter would have been successful.
+So, in any eventuality, I also think there's insufficient evidence to show any redemption request made in relation to the Kijani fund after Westerby's July 2015 letter would have been successful.

-There was then the December 2015 letter in which it was explained that a suspension on the SAMAIF might lift, but I think it's fair to consider that by that point there was a lot of uncertainty surrounding the status of the fund and it wasn't at all clear what level of loss Mrs M might be crystallising if she were to sell her investment.
-So, even if the suspension was lifted as envisaged, I don't think it's fair to say Mrs M has contributed to her loss by not asking for its redemption until September 2016.
+There was then the December 2015 letter in which it was explained that a suspension on the SAMAIF might lift, but I think it's fair to consider that by that point there was a lot of uncertainty surrounding the status of the fund and it wasn't at all clear what level of loss Mr C might be crystallising if he were to sell his investment.
+So, even if the suspension was lifted as envisaged, I don't think it's fair to say Mr C has contributed to his loss by not ordering its redemption.

-In the December 2015 letter, Westerby referred to there being liquid funds of about £50,000 available, but I don't think this was accurate as the majority of this was the SAMAIF holding which was suspended, and there was no independent verification of this value.
+In the December 2015 letter, Westerby referred to there being liquid funds of about £28,000 available, but I don't think this was accurate as the majority of this was the SAMAIF holding which was suspended, and there was no independent verification of this value.
 And I see Westerby itself noted in its letter there was "uncertainty around these funds".
-So, I don't think it fair to say there was (around) £50,000 available to Mrs M at this time, or that she ought to have concluded that was the case.
+So, I don't think it fair to say there was (around) £28,000 available to Mr C at this time, or that he ought to have concluded that was the case.

-The December 2015 letter is also somewhat contradictory, as it says the suspension of

-SAMAIF has been lifted but then says that the lift of the suspension is "not yet active" (i.e. it's still suspended).
+And I also think the December 2015 letter is somewhat contradictory as it says the suspension of SAMAIF has been lifted but then says that the lift of the suspension is "not yet active" (i.e. it's still suspended).

-I've also seen a copy of a 24 April 2016 update from SAMAIF to investors, this explains that the re-structured SAMAIF has (since 22 April 2016) been licensed by the MFSC and suggests that work to begin trading is still ongoing.
+I've seen a copy of a 24 April 2016 update from SAMAIF to investors, this explains that the re-structured SAMAIF has (since 22 April 2016) been licensed by the MFSC and suggests that work to begin trading is still ongoing.
 And I note that in June 2016 Westerby stated in a letter it sent to us in another complaint that SAMAIF still wasn't trading yet.